hnryjmes/well-grounded-rubyist/README.md

 * Singleton methods and classes / Class methods / The `extend` method / Overriding Ruby core behavior / The `BasicObject` class

+* how does Ruby allow objects to acquire methods and behaviours on a per-object basis?

 *